GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

   - Contextual reporting data, such as the ad creative ID, information about the campaign, or geography.
   - A conversion destination, as in the site where you expect the user will convert.

-By following the steps in this document, you can register sources  — ad impressions or clicks — the browser will then attribute conversions to.
+By following the steps in this document, you can register sources—ad impressions or clicks—to which the browser will then attribute conversions.
 ## Registration methods

 To register attribution sources, use HTML elements or JavaScript calls: